sf-wdi-44/schedule/homework.md

 # Week 9: More React and Project 3

+## February 1, Thursday
+1. Review `mergeSort` function – understand what each line of code is doing.
+BONUS: re-implement `merge` and `mergeSort`.
+2. Work on Project 3 with your teammates.

 ## January 31, Wednesday
 1. Get ready for React Build Day Science Fair tomorrow morning
 2. Start thinking of a pitch for Project 3 (full-stack – Node or Ruby on Rails back-end, React or vanilla JS front-end)